dushshantha/CarND-AdvancedLaneDetection-Project4/README.md

 I also uses a class called Line to save the data from above function for each image so i can skip the blind search where there is a lane detected in the previous frame.
 In this case I use skip_sliding_windows(binary_warped) function ( Lines 375 - 428) to look at the 100 pixel area from the last line detcted.
 This increase the performance of the algorythm significantly.

+Update for review 1:

+I added a similarity of the polygon check to the sliding_windows function and also used smoothing using the average fit of polygon over last 10 iterations.
+This time the video seems more smoother than last time and polygods and more accurate (Lines 359 - 383)

+I also added changes to the Curvature function to correct the curvature.
+Now I can see the acceptable curvature is returning.
+(Line 266)

 #### 6. Draw the lane lines on the original image